At the Project:

 happen very fast!

-Questions for the next Topic: Feather Care.
+Questions for the next Topic: Feather Care and Function.

 - How many uses can you think of for bird feathers?

 - How do your Tree Swallows care for their feathers?

 - What happens if a bird's feathers wear out?

 Learn About Birds at Tree Swallow Nest Box Projects

 |Life History and Nesting Guide, Spring Return, Songbird Behavior, Song and Calls,